 The electromagnetic spectrum describes the range of radiation that exists physically.
-This broadly covers radio waves, infrared, ultraviolet, x-rays, gamma rays, and visible light (which forms a small subset).
+This covers radio, infrared, ultraviolet, x-rays, gamma rays, and visible light (which is a small subset of the spectrum).
 From left to right, we have waves with the longest wavelengths (and lowest energy) to the shortest wavelengths (and highest energy).

 Energy in the electromagnetic spectrum is quantised and proportional to its wavelength: